demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Block_IP_-_Generic_v3_README.md

 This playbook blocks malicious IPs using all integrations that are enabled.
-The direction of the traffic that will be blocked is determined by the XSOAR user ( and set by default to outgoing)
+By default, the blocked communication will be set to the outgoing (The blocked IP will be set as the destination).
 Please note the following:
 -  some of those integrations require specific parameters to run, which are based on the playbook inputs.
 Also, Certain integrations use FW rules or Appanded network objects
 - Note that the Appended Network objects should be specified in blocking rules inside the system later on.